 Renoir is one of the emblematic members of the Impressionist movement…

 He was born in Limoges in 1841, then his parents set up in Paris when he was four years old.

-In the 1850’s, as a painter of porcelain he decide in 1861 to integrate the Gleyre’s workshop where he met Bazille, Monet, Sisley…
+In the 1850’s, as a painter of porcelain he decide in 1861 to integrate the Gleyre’s studio where he met Bazille, Monet, Sisley…

 Then he achieved his formation at the Beaux-Arts school and in the Louvre museum.